iled/gsimcli/docs/gui.rst

 Results
 -------

-The homogenisation process ends with it results being saved into a spreadsheet file.
+The homogenisation process ends with its results being saved into a spreadsheet file.
 Also, there are other files generated in the process which the user can opt to save or purge them when they are no longer needed.